honeydew-sc/WWW-Pusher-Client/README.md

     $pusher->trigger('my_event', 'this is the message!');

+# SEE ALSO

+WWW::Pusher

 # AUTHOR

 Daniel Gempesaw <gempesaw@gmail.com>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2014 by Daniel Gempesaw.
+This software is copyright (c) 2015 by Daniel Gempesaw.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.